technofocus-pte/buildmoderniseaiappsdepth/Use case 10/Usecase10.md

 ![](./media/image31.png)

 11. Scroll down to **Registry settings** and enter below values and then click on **Start continuous deployment** button.

-- Repository source : **Docker Hub or other registries.**
+- Repository source: **Docker Hub or other registries.**

-- Login server URL : Your Login server copied form Container registry (step#5)
+- Login server URL : Your Login server is copied from the Container registry (step#5)

-- Username : your password from container registry (step #5)
+- Username : your password from the container registry (step #5)

-- Password : Your password from container registry (step # 5)
+- Password : Your password from the container registry (step # 5)

 ![](./media/image32.png)

-12. Click on Workflow file link.
-It opens new tab with Github.
+12. Click on the Workflow file link.
+It opens a new tab with Github.

 ![](./media/image33.png)